lavalink-devs/Lavalink/IMPLEMENTATION.md

 #### Event OP

 Server emitted an event.
-See the client implementation below.
+See the [Event Types](#event-types) section for more information.

 | Field   | Type                      | Description                         |
 |---------|---------------------------|-------------------------------------|